EliasPotagas/ShopNest/README.md

   - The overall refund rate stood at 5.04%, with 5,379 refunds issued out of 108K orders, totaling $1.7M in refund costs.
   - Apple products accounted for the majority of refunds (3,111), with a 5.91% return rate, totaling $1.2M in refund costs, representing 70% of all refunds issued.
-  - Apple AirPods were the primary driver, making up 83% of Apple product refunds.
-  - MacBook laptops had the highest return rate among Apple products at 11.6%.
+  - Apple AirPods accounted for 83% of all Apple product refunds, making them the primary driver of returns.
+Meanwhile, MacBook laptops had the highest return rate among Apple products at 11.6%.
   - Lenovo’s Thinkpad Laptop had the highest overall refund rate at 12%, exceeding all other product categories.
 ### Recommendation:
   - Conduct a quality assurance review and consumer feedback analysis to identify the key reasons behind the high return rates, particularly for ThinkPad and Apple laptops, and implement necessary improvements to reduce refunds.